lucaci32u4/mqttbridge/README.md

 # Supported devices:
  * Marantz SR6010 over IP (will probabily work with any other model)
+ * Pipewire FilterChains (work in progress on `feat-pipewire` branch.
+Will be able to expose filter's parameters over MQTT)

 ## TODO:

+* Allow user to choose between json and yaml configuration
 * Diagram of adapters
-* How to define new devies
+* How to define new devices
 * Refactor modern Marantz AVR Support
 * Add Marantz RS232 old protocol support
 * Add Benq and Epson projector support over serial line